isomerpages/sp-ilf/index.md

       title: International Learning Festival 2024
   - infobar:
       id: infobar
-      description: ILF 2024 is a special event as part of Singapore Polytechnic’s 70th anniversary celebration
+      description: Bringing educators together to celebrate teaching and learning, connect to a wider community and collaborate in the areas of AI and Sustainability in Education
   - infopic:
       id: infopic
       alt: Image alt text